TrustPoint-Project/trustpoint/docs/source/test_plan/approach_strategy.rst

 Test Tools
 ----------

-The testing for the TrustPoint project will utilize modern testing frameworks and tools to ensure robust and efficient validation of the application’s functionality across all levels.
+The testing for the Trustpoint project will utilize modern testing frameworks and tools to ensure robust and efficient validation of the application’s functionality across all levels.

 ^^^^^^^^^^^^
 Unit Testing
 ^^^^^^^^^^^^

-Unit testing for the core functionalities of TrustPoint will be implemented using `pytest <https://docs.pytest.org/en/stable/>`_, a widely adopted Python testing framework.
+Unit testing for the core functionalities of Trustpoint will be implemented using `pytest <https://docs.pytest.org/en/stable/>`_, a widely adopted Python testing framework.
 This ensures comprehensive and automated validation of the smallest testable units.
 Tests will be integrated into the defined GitHub pipelines to enable continuous integration and delivery (CI/CD).